pagliares/design-principle-program-to-an-interface/README.md

-# Design principle: Program to an nterface and not for an implementation
+# Design principle: Program to an interface and not for an implementation